Bring your own app

 Access environment variable settings

-In Webflow Cloud, navigate to your project’s environment settings:
+In Webflow Cloud, navigate to your app’s environment settings:

 2